Changeling (film)

 Changeling is a 2008 American mystery crime drama film directed, produced, and scored by Clint Eastwood and written by J. Michael Straczynski.
 The story was based on real-life events, specifically the 1928 Wineville Chicken Coop murders in Mira Loma, California.
 It stars Angelina Jolie as a woman united with a boy who she realizes is not her missing son.
-When she tries to demonstrate this to the police and city authorities, she is vilified as delusional, labeled as an unfit mother and confined to a psychiatric ward.
-The film explores themes of child endangerment, female disempowerment, political corruption, mistreatment of mental health patients and the repercussions of violence.
+When she tries to demonstrate that to the police and city authorities, she is vilified as delusional, labeled as an unfit mother and confined to a psychiatric ward.
+The film explores themes of child endangerment, female disempowerment, political corruption, and mistreatment of mental health patients.

-Working in 1983 as a special correspondent for the now defunct TV-Cable Week magazine, Straczynski first encountered the story of Christine Collins and her son from a Los Angeles City Hall contact.
+Working in 1983 as a special correspondent for the now defunct TV-Cable Week magazine, Straczynski first learned the story of Christine Collins and her son from a Los Angeles City Hall contact.
 Over the ensuing years he kept researching the story but never felt he was ready to tackle it.
-Out of television writing for several years and practically blacklisted in the industry because he was considered difficult to work with, he returned to researching and then finally writing the story in 2006.
+Out of television writing for several years and known to be difficult to work with, he returned to researching and then finally writing the story in 2006.
 Almost all of the film's script was drawn from thousands of pages of documentation.
-His first draft became the shooting script; it was his first film screenplay to be produced.
 Ron Howard had intended to direct the film, but scheduling conflicts led to his replacement by Eastwood.
 Howard and his Imagine Entertainment partner Brian Grazer produced Changeling alongside Malpaso Productions' Robert Lorenz and Eastwood.
 Universal Pictures financed and distributed the film.